Survey on second submodules of modules over commutative rings: Second submodules

 We say that a submodule $N$ of an $R$-module $M$ is \emph{coidempotent} if $N=C(N^2)$.
 Also, an $R$-module $M$ is said to be \emph{fully coidempotent} if every submodule of $M$ is coidempotent \cite[3.1]{AF122}. \begin{thm} \cite[Theorem 3.9]{AF122} Let $M$ be a fully coidempotent $R$-module.
 Then every second submodule of $M$ is a minimal submodule of $M$. \end{thm}

+An $R$-module $M$ is said to be a \emph{comultiplication module} if for every submodule $N$ of $M$ there exists an ideal $I$ of $R$ such that $N=(0:_MI)$ \cite{AF07}.
 An $R$-module $M$ is said to be a \emph{weak multiplication module} if $M$ does not have any prime submodule or for every prime submodule $N$ of $M$ there exists an ideal $I$ of $R$ such that $N=IM$ \cite{Sa95}.

 \begin{defn} \cite[Definition 3.1]{AF12} We say that an $R$-module $M$ is a \emph{weak comultiplication module} if $M$ does not have any second submodule or for every second submodule $S$ of $M$, we have $S=(0:_MI)$, where $I$ is an ideal of $R$.
-This can be regarded as a weak multiplication module. \end{defn} \begin{rem} \cite[Remark 3.2]{AF12} It is clear that every comultiplication $R$-module is a weak comultiplication $R$-module.
+This can be regarded as a dual notion of the weak multiplication module. \end{defn} \begin{rem} \cite[Remark 3.2]{AF12} It is clear that every comultiplication $R$-module is a weak comultiplication $R$-module.
 However in general the converse is not true.
 For example, the $\Bbb Z$-module $\Bbb Q$ is a weak comultiplication module because $\Bbb Q$ as a $\Bbb Z$-module has no second submodule except $\Bbb Q$.
 But since $(0:_{\Bbb Q}Ann_{\Bbb Z}(\Bbb Z))= \Bbb Q \not = \Bbb Z$, $\Bbb Q$ is not a comultiplication $\Bbb Z$-module. \end{rem} \begin{lem} \cite[Lemma 3.3]{AF12} Let $M$ be an $R$-module.
 Then we have the following. \begin{itemize} \item [(a)] $M$ is a weak comultiplication module if and only if $S=(0:_MAnn_R(S))$ for each second submodule $S$ of $M$. \item [(b)] If $M$ is a weak comultiplication module, then every submodule of $M$ is a weak comultiplication module. \end{itemize} \end{lem}

 For an $R$-module $M$, $Coass_R (M)$ denotes the set of all prime ideals $\mathfrak{p}$ of $R$ such that there exists a cocyclic homomorphic image $L$ of $M$ with $Ann_R(L)=\mathfrak{p}$ \cite{Y97}. \begin{thm} \cite[Theorem 3.4]{AF12} Let $M$ be an $R$-module.
 Then we have the following. \begin{itemize} \item [(a)] If $M$ is a weak comultiplication $R$-module and has finite length, then every second submodule of $M$ is minimal. \item [(b)] If $M$ is a Noetherian weak comultiplication $R$-module, then $M$ has a finite number of second submodules \end{itemize} \end{thm}